Staffan de Mistura: UN Special Envoy for Syria

-On 10 July 2014, the United Nations Secretary-General Ban Ki-moon announced that he had appointed Staffan de Mistura as the new special envoy tasked with seeking a peaceful resolution of the conflict in Syria.
+On 10 July 2014, the United Nations Secretary-General Ban Ki-moon announced that he had appointed de Mistura as the new special envoy tasked with seeking a peaceful resolution of the conflict in Syria.

+One of de Mistura's strategies was to establish localised "freezes" that would be replicated elsewhere and, in combination with various humanitarian, administrative and political initiatives, transform the conflict and lay the basis for a new and improved political process.
+That strategy was later criticised by Mouin Rabbani a former staffer in de Mistura's office for being a "gimmick".

-In October 2016, Staffan de Mistura offered to personally escort the rebels fighters if they were willing to leave Aleppo in order to avoid the continuing bombing over Eastern Aleppo where at least two hundred thousand civilians were caught in the middle of the battle.
+In October 2016, de Mistura offered to personally escort the rebels fighters if they were willing to leave Aleppo in order to avoid the continuing bombing over Eastern Aleppo where at least two hundred thousand civilians were caught in the middle of the battle.
 He added that otherwise, Aleppo would be completely destroyed within two months and thousands of civilians would be killed.
 Al-Nusra Front refused that offer and instead left Aleppo in December.

-By 2018, Staffan de Mistura was the longest serving of three UN mediators – Kofi Annan and Lakhdar Brahimi – during the more-than-seven-year Syrian conflict.
+By 2018, de Mistura was the longest serving of three UN mediators – Kofi Annan and Lakhdar Brahimi – during the more-than-seven-year Syrian conflict.
 In October 2018, he announced that he would step down at the end of November for personal reasons.

-In his last briefing to the Security Council, on December 20, 2018, Staffan de Mistura highlighted the various attempts made during the four and a half years of his mandate to move forward the political process.
+In his last briefing to the Security Council, on 20 December 2018, Staffan de Mistura highlighted the various attempts made during the four and a half years of his mandate to move forward the political process.
 Although stating that the work undertaken by the UN "is no substitute for genuine efforts of influential countries to talk to each other and to work constructively", he claimed "I believe we have made some difference – but not enough", and listed the essential points to remember from the work carried out during his mandate, before passing it on to his successor: